1. Home/

 • Availability (uptime) of the workflow system

-• Response times of the user interface and APIs
+• Response times of user interfaces and APIs

 • Error rate and Mean Time to Recovery (MTTR)